 Behind every great lion, there's a great lioness, so it's fitting that the award-winning actress Alfre Woodard will lend her voice to Sarabi, Mufasa's wife and Simba's mother.
 This won't be the first time that Woodard has played a strong female character, most recently stealing the show as Mariah Dillard in Season 1 of Luke Cage, but fans are undoubtedly excited to see her become a real queen of the pride in The Lion King.

-Beyoncé has proved time and time again that she can both act and sing, giving us flawless performances in movies such as Cadillac Records and Dreamgirls.
-It's about time then that we let her run the world in an iconic #Disney production such as this.
-Sure, Queen Bey hasn't been officially confirmed to voice Simba's love interest just yet, but rumors certainly suggest that Beyoncé may be involved in The Lion King remake and it's hard to deny that her voice is irreplaceable.
+Beyoncé has proven time and time again that she can both act and sing, giving us flawless performances in movies such as Cadillac Records and Dreamgirls.
+So it's about time then that we let her run the world in an iconic #Disney production such as this.
+Although heavily rumored, Queen Bey has now officially been confirmed to voice Simba's love interest and we just can't wait to see this member of musical royalty join the pride.

-For a while there, it looked as though Hugh Jackman may have traded in Wolverine's adamantium claws for smaller, yet no less vicious claws after rumors began to suggest that he would voice Scar in The Lion King remake.
-While that rumor proved itself to be emptier than the watering hole after Pumbaa's let off a big one, there's now talk that Chiwetel Ejiofor could tackle the villainous role instead.
-Of course, we should also be prepared for the fact that Jeremy Irons could still return instead, baring both his teeth and ambitions in the The Lion King remake.
-Whatever happens though, fans of Scar can currently check out the evil lion's return in the animated series The Lion Guard.
+For a while there, it looked as though Hugh Jackman may have traded in Wolverine's adamantium claws for smaller, yet no-less vicious claws after rumors began to suggest that he would voice Scar in The Lion King remake.
+However that rumor proved itself to be emptier than the watering hole after Pumbaa's let off a big one, and it's been confirmed that Academy Award winner Chiwetel Ejiofor will tackle the villainous role instead.
+The 12 Years a Slave star will have quite the task to bring this Big Bad to life, but with such an impressive resumé, he's certainly more than up to the task.

 Timon — Billy Eichner